Gary Gauger: Exoneration

-On March 8, 1996, the Second District Illinois Appellate Court unanimously reversed and remanded the case for a new trial on the ground that Cowlin erred in failing to grant a motion to suppress Gary’s allegedly inculpatory statements.
+On March 8, 1996, the Second District Illinois Appellate Court unanimously reversed and remanded the case for a new trial on the ground that Judge Henry L. Cowlin erred in failing to grant a motion to suppress Gary’s allegedly inculpatory statements.
 In an unpublished opinion written by Judge S. Louis Rathje, with Judges Robert D. McLaren and Fred A. Geiger concurring, the court held that the statements were the fruit of an arrest made without probable cause and therefore should not have been admitted at the trial.

 Without the confession, McHenry County State’s Attorney Gary W. Pack had no choice but to drop the charges, and set Gary free.
 Pack continued to suggest publicly that Gary had in fact committed the crime and was freed only because the prosecution could not meet its burden of proof without the confession.

+In 1997 Federal racketeering charges were brought against 17 Wisconsin Outlaws Motorcycle Club members.
+Two Outlaws members, Randall E. Miller and James W. Schneider, were accused of the double-murder of Morris and Ruth Gauger.
+Schneider pleaded guilty in 1998.
+Miller was convicted in 2000 and sentenced to double life in prison.

-He was pardoned in 2002 after two motorcycle gang members were ultimately convicted of the crime.
-Despite this, Pack continues to profess that Gary had committed the crime.
+Gauger was pardoned in 2002.
+Despite this, Pack continued to profess that Gary had committed the crime.

+Miller and Schneider were later charged with the murders in 2004 by McHenry County prosecutor Pack, who noted that the previous federal convictions had been for racketeering.

+Gauger sued, alleging three McHenry County Sheriff’s detectives conspired to maliciously prosecute him for crimes he didn’t commit.
 Gauger was denied the right to receive compensation for his imprisonment, citing immunity to the police, detectives, and prosecutors.